jaredellison/beauty-diff/README.md

 ./beauty-diff ugly.js
 ```

-You should this output only in *color*:
+You should see this output, only *in color*:

 ```bash
 $ ./beauty-diff.sh ugly.js